cdrpl/idlemon/README.md

 ### Database Tables

 The server will construct the tables during startup.
 Just make sure a database exists with the same name as the env var `DB_NAME`.
+This feature can be disabled by setting the env var `INIT_DATABASE` to false.

 ### NGINX

-NGINX can be used as a reverse proxy, access logger, and gzip compressor.
+NGINX can be used as a reverse proxy, access logger, rate limiter, and gzip compressor.
 An example [config](/nginx.conf) file is located in the root directory.

 ### Admin User Account

-The server will create an admin account when starting up.
-The password is set using the `ADMIN_PASS` environment variable.
-This is a special account used by the server.
-Since units cannot exist without an owner and the server needs units for the campaign system, this account is used as the owner for all server owned units.
+An admin account will be created during startup if the env var `INIT_DATABASE` is set to true.
+The email is set using the `ADMIN_EMAIL` constant in [const.go](/const.go) and the password is set using the `ADMIN_PASS` environment variable.

 ## Development